 What outcomes can I expect from treatment?

-At NYC Surgical Associates we work with each patient to treat the specific symptoms of KTS.
+At City Surgical Care we work with each patient to treat the specific symptoms of KTS.
 Outcomes are generally very good; your healthcare provider will be able to provide more detail.